Acoustic Analogy of Quantum Baldin Sum Rule for Optimal Causal Scattering

 Beyond acoustics, this work bridges a conceptual gap, revealing the classical counterpart of a fundamental quantum scattering constraint.
 The underlying framework, described by the family of causal Padé approximants described by Eq.~(\ref{eq:Pade}), is universal.
 It provides a practical design strategy applicable not only to suppressing waves (as in absorbers \cite{qu2024analytical,qu2025duality,yang2025acoustic}, super-scatterers \cite{ramachandran2023bandwidth}) but to enhancing wave transport (e.g., cloaking \cite{monticone2013cloaked}, impedance matching layers \cite{dong2025soft,dong2020bioinspired}), and even to spectrum customization applications \cite{wang2023meta,qu2023reverberation}.

 This work was supported by Jockey Club Trust STEM Lab of Scalable and Sustainable Photonic Manufacturing (GSP181).
 S. Q thank Seed Fund for Basic Research for New Staff from HKU-URC (No.~103035008).
-N. X. F. acknowledge the financial support from RGC Strategic Topics Grant (STG3/E-704/23-N), ITC-ITF project (ITP/064/23AP) and startup funding from MILES in HKU-SIRI.
+N. X. F. acknowledge the financial support from RGC Strategic Topics Grant (STG3/E-704/23-N), ITC-ITF project (ITP/064/23AP) and startup funding from MILES in HKU-SIRI and the State Key Laboratory of Optical Quantum Materials.

 {A\arabic{equation}} {A\arabic{table}}